AbhayKadamFulcro/hugo_folder/content/post/article-3.md

 +++
-title = "Styling in React: CSS-in-JS vs. CSS Modules" date = "2024-09-04T05:52:54.250Z" draft = false
+title = "Optimizing React Performance: Memoization and useCallback" date = "2024-09-04T05:59:27.007Z" draft = false
 +++

-  Explore different approaches to styling React components, comparing popular CSS-in-JS libraries with CSS Modules for modular and scoped styles.
+  Explore techniques to improve your React app's performance using memoization, the useMemo hook, and the useCallback hook.